 Your practice cannot afford a "wait and see" approach.
 This certificate program – offered online and taught by the same faculty of the University's CAHME-accredited MHA degree program – will accelerate your efforts to identify, meet and exceed your practice management goals.

 "Our students will learn to see challenges as opportunities.
 Effective change management involves taking new knowledge and turning it into new processes or services.
-The obstacles and rate of change are certainly daunting- but a keen eye to the unique needs of medical practices is a critical place to dive in."Anne M. Hewitt, PhDSeton Hall MHA Program Director and Director of the Seton Center for Community and Population Health
+The obstacles and rate of change are certainly daunting- but a keen eye to the unique needs of medical practices is a critical place to dive in."Anne M. Hewitt, PhDActing Chair and Professor, Department of Interprofessional Health Sciences and Health Administration and Director of the Seton Center for Community and Population Health

 A core of three (3) required courses combined with a series of electives blend together to form a comprehensive and rigorous overview of the latest techniques and models for superior practice management.
-The 15-credit Graduate Certificate in Practice Management for Health Professionals is offered entirely online with an optional in-person Residency experience.
+The 15-credit Graduate Certificate in Practice Management for Health Professionals is offered entirely online.

 Required Courses (8 credits)